A Multi-Agent Reinforcement Learning Framework for Off-Policy Evaluation in Two-sided Markets: Introduction

 A fundamental question of interest that we consider here is how to establish causal relationships between platform policies and platform's outcomes.
 In particular, we are interested in evaluating the causal effects of applying different subsidizing policies or recommendation programs to drivers or passengers in different spatial locations of a city.
 The purpose of implementing these policies is to balance the taxi supply and passenger demand across different areas of the city, so as to meet more passengers' requests and reduce drivers' vacant time.
-As an example, suppose a passenger launches a ride-sharing application on their smart phone.
-When they enter their destination, the platform will decide whether to recommend them to join a program, depending on their locations.
-Different programs will apply different coupons to the customer to discount this ride.
+As an example, suppose a passenger opens the ride-sharing application on their smart phone and enters their destination.
+The platform will decide whether to recommend the customer to join a program and send them a coupon to discount this ride, depending on their locations.
 Such a recommendation increases the chance that the customer orders this particular ride to reduce the local drivers' vacant time.
 As another example, suppose the ride-sharing platform provides subsides to drivers in areas where there are more passenger call orders than the number of drivers.
 Implementing such a policy will attract more drivers to these areas, meeting more passengers' requests.

 Solving this fundamental question faces at least two major challenges.
 The first one is that the spatial and temporal proximities in the aforementioned applications will induce interference between locations and times. {As such, the outcome associated with each unit might depend on the treatments of all regions.
 Learning each spatial unit's value based on its own data only would yield a biased estimator.
 See e.g., the performance of the baseline estimator DR-NS in Sections \ref{sec:numerical} and \ref{sec:real}.
 We notice that most of the existing policy evaluation methods in the literature focus on the setting where no interference occurs, that is, the outcome of each experimental unit is unaffected by treatment assignment of other units \citep[see e.g.,][]{zhang2012robust,chakraborty2014inference,dudik2014doubly,matsouaka2014evaluating,luedtke2016statistical,belloni2017program,wu2020resampling,shi2020breaking}.} Such a no interference assumption is often referred to as the stable unit treatment value assumption \citep[SUTVA,][]{rubin1980randomization,rubin1986comment} in the causal inference literature.
 To elaborate the violation of SUTVA, let us revisit the example of applying driver-side subsidizing policies.
 As we have commented, applying a subsidizing policy at one location would attract some drivers from its neighbouring areas to that location, so the subsidizing policy at one location could influence various outcomes of those neighbouring areas, inducing interference among spatial units.
 Moreover, the subsidizing policy at a given time would affect both current and future supplies, inducing interference across time.
 In the passenger recommendation program example, sending coupons to certain passengers not only increases the number of current call orders, but the chance that these passenger use the app more frequently in the future as well.
 As such, applying the recommendation program will increase the number of future call orders, inducing interference across time.
 Thus, interference across time and/or among spatial units leads to the violation of SUTVA in our applications.